Unraveling the Key of Machine Learning-based Android Malware Detection: Representative Approach Analysis

 \subsection{Selection Criteria}

-\bulletpoint{Cover various communities} Android malware detection stands as an interdisciplinary domain, drawing contributions from diverse communities, including security, software engineering, and machine learning. \jh{Unfortunately, a notable separation is often observed among these communities --- the solutions in one community often only compare with others from the same community, which hinders potential collaborative advancements.
-Thus, we want to incorporate approaches from a broad range of communities to bridge the gap and foster greater collaboration.}
+\bulletpoint{Cover various communities} Android malware detection stands as an interdisciplinary domain, drawing contributions from diverse communities, including software engineering, security, and machine learning.
+However, a notable separation is observed --- the solutions in one community often only compare with others from the same community --- which hinders potential collaborative advancements.
+For instance, methods like~\cite{hou2017hindroid,ye2019out} from one community are often evaluated in isolation, complicating direct performance comparison.
+To bridge the gap, we incorporate approaches from leading venues across a broad range of communities.

-\bulletpoint{Explore an extensive spectrum of techniques within the detection pipeline} As identified in Sec.~\ref{sec:systematic_investigation}, a wide range of technique combinations exists across different phases of the detection pipeline. \jh{This study aims to explore as many techniques as possible in each phase, including various mixes of APK features, feature representations, and ML models.
-Such a comprehensive investigation enables us to gain a thorough understanding of the entire workflow of Android malware detection.}
+\bulletpoint{Explore an extensive spectrum of techniques in the detection pipeline} As identified in Sec.~\ref{sec:systematic_investigation}, a wide range of technique combinations exists across different phases of the detection pipeline.
+This study explores as many techniques as possible in each phase, including various mixes of APK features, feature representations, and ML models.
+Such a comprehensive investigation enables us to gain a thorough understanding of the entire workflow of ML-based Android malware detection.

-\bulletpoint{Reflect research progress} \jh{Considering the evolving landscape of this field, where novel methodologies continually emerge, we prioritize approaches that introduce new techniques or achieve remarkable performance, such as proposing a new feature representation or employing a new learning architecture.}
+\bulletpoint{Reflect research progress} In consideration of the evolving research landscape, where new methodologies continually emerge, we place emphasis on approaches that introduce cutting-edge techniques.
+Particularly, we prioritize methods that either propose novel feature representations or employ innovative learning architectures, or achieve remarkable performance in the field.

-\bulletpoint{Emphasize representative approaches over specific papers} \jh{Many approaches share similar techniques, commonly extracting patterns from analogous feature sets (\textit{e.g.,} program graphs) with similar ML models such as different variants of GNNs.
+\bulletpoint{Emphasize representative approaches over specific papers} Many approaches share similar techniques, extracting patterns from analogous feature sets (\textit{e.g.,} program graphs) with similar ML models such as different variants of GNNs.
 Analyzing these methods could lead to redundancy and provide limited insights.
-Therefore, we focus on distinct and representative strategies that offer more significant contributions to this field.}
+Thus, we focus on distinct and representative strategies that offer more significant contributions.